zama-ai/concrete-ml/docs/deep-learning/torch_support.md

 ## Quantization-aware training

 The following example uses a simple QAT PyTorch model that implements a fully connected neural network with two hidden layers.
 Due to its small size, making this model respect FHE constraints is relatively easy.
+To use QAT, Brevitas `QuantIdentity` nodes must be inserted in the PyTorch model, including one that quantizes the input of the `forward` function.

 ```python
 import brevitas.nn as qnn